 If you’ve ever wanted to step into a natural paradise like Pandora from the movie Avatar, then you’ll love Zion National Park.
 This place looks like a fantastical dreamworld, and is one of the most stunning landscapes just about 3 hours from Las Vegas.

 Zion National Park is filled with deep gorges, canyons and rock formations, sprinkled with lush greenery that makes it seem like a natural utopia.
-It’s actually in the state of Utah, so you can tick that off of your list of 50 states to visit.
+It’s actually in the state of Utah, so you can tick that off of your list of 50 states to visit ((if you’re looking for more things to do in Utah, check out the beautiful Park City).

 Once you visit Zion National Park, you’ll never forget the stunning and striking landscapes that you’ll see.